alireza-saberi/applied-machine-learning-COMP-598-mini-project3/README.md

 under	the	understanding	that	it	can	only	be	used	for	the	purposes	of	this project,	and	cannot	be	shared	outside	of	the	course.<p>

 <p style="text-align:justify">In this report, authors have approached \hard digit classifcation" task using dierent classiers and preprocessing steps.
-The raw dataset is a modied version of the popular MNIST digit classication dataset.
+The raw dataset is a modied version of the popular <a href="http://yann.lecun.com/exdb/mnist/">MNIST</a> digit classication dataset.
 The performances of logistic regression, feed forward neural network, linear SVM and convolutional neural net have been compared.
 Convolutional neural network shows the best accuracy 93.69% (submitted on Kaggle), followed by SVM (38.1%), Feed forward neural network (35.37%) and logistic regression (25.58%), respectively.</p>

 <p>We got 2nd place on class competition! among 21 teams</p>